-To some people, it is often very surprising that well-intentioned leaders make poor decisions.
-One way of explaining this, is our influence of innate biases.
+Some people often find it very surprising that well-intentioned leaders make poor decisions.
+One way of explaining this is through our influence of innate biases.
 Unconscious biases are those that occur automatically, triggered by our brain making quick judgments of people and situations based on previously determined judgments or socially accepted norms while disregarding any level of rationality or good judgment.

-In a recent survey of 98 managers and HR leaders, conducted by a digital learning platform, 60.2% said they have experienced unconscious bias at work.
-Sixty one of those 98 managers admitted that unconscious biases had affected their own decision-making at work.
+A digital learning platform recently conducted a survey among 98 managers and HR leaders.
+60.2% said they have experienced unconscious bias at work.
+Sixty-one of the 98 admitted to unconscious biases having affected their own decision-making at work.

-Unfortunately, it is unlikely that we can eliminate our biases, as they are a natural part of human functioning.
-According to Psychologist Joseph LeDoux, biases are our “danger detectors,” as it provides a quick way to ensure our safety.
-We make fast judgments about what is “normal” and what is not and often this works in our favour.
+Unfortunately, it is unlikely that we can eliminate our biases as they are a natural part of human functioning.
+According to psychologist, Joseph LeDoux, biases are our “danger detectors”, as they provide a quick way to ensure our safety.
+We make fast judgments about what is “normal” and what is not, and often this works in our favour.
 For example, a leader may sense that certain behaviours are consistently more dependable and may develop a “bias” toward those behaviours.

-Even if biases are many times not correct, it is still quicker to use a “rule” than view every similar situation as new.
-In organisations, unconscious biases affects how people recruit people, make appointments, mentor employees (or not), assign tasks, delegate work, choose people for training, listen to people’s ideas, make promotional choices, give performance reviews and treat customers.
+Even if biases are often incorrect, it is still quicker to use a “rule” than to view every similar situation as new.
+In organisations, unconscious biases affect how people recruit people, make appointments, mentor employees (or not), assign tasks, delegate work, choose people for training, listen to people’s ideas, make promotional choices, give performance reviews and treat customers.